potassco/benchmark-tool/docs/getting_started/gen/runscript.md

 </project>
 ```

-A `project` element has the following attributes:
+A `project` element includes the following attributes:

-- Each project is identified by its `name`, which also determines the name of
+- `name`: Uniquely identifies the project and determines the name of the second
-the second folder in the overall folder structure.
+folder in the output structure.
-- The `job` attribute references a previously defined job to use as a template
-for the benchmark.
+- `job`: References a previously defined job to use as a template for the benchmark.

-There are two ways to define projects: using the `runtag` or the `runspec`
+Projects can be defines in two ways: with `runtag` elements or `runspec` elements.
-element.
-A project can contain any number of `runtag` and `runspec` elements.
+A project may contain any number of both.

 ### Runtag Elements